Nazar910/chameleon-problem/README.md

 ## Conclusion
 So, what are the results.
 All three algorithms found state (red=0, green=46, blue=0) as the state where all chameleons have one color.
 About algorithms:
-- DFS is the easiest in the understanding and I suppose in the implementation.
+- DFS is the easiest for the understanding and I suppose for the implementation.
 But it mostly depends on your luck to find the right state (so in 93 step it found final state with path of 89 steps see [test](https://github.com/Nazar910/chameleon-problem/blob/master/depth_first_search.test.py))
 - BFS is much nicer because it garantees to find the shortest path and it found one in 17 steps (see [test](https://github.com/Nazar910/chameleon-problem/blob/master/breadth_first_search.test.py)) but made more than 180 000 steps.
 - A* is the most difficult for understanding of the 3 algoritthms but it is the most effective one.
 It uses [cost](https://github.com/Nazar910/chameleon-problem/blob/master/a_star.py#L60) and [heuristic](https://github.com/Nazar910/chameleon-problem/blob/master/a_star.py#L17) estimates to guide the direction of search.
 As a result it found the shortest path (17 steps) in only about 3000 steps (see [test](https://github.com/Nazar910/chameleon-problem/blob/master/a_star.test.py))